USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 Used by: CCTM

 OMI ozone column data by latitude and longitude for use in the inline photolysis calculations.
 CMAQv5 is distributed with ozone columns from 1978 to 2011.
 The data are 22.5°x10° gridded ozone columns in Dobson units.
-Table 8-12 lists the format of the OMI data file.
+[Table 8‑12](#Table8-12) lists the format of the OMI data file.

 <a id=Table8-12></a>